 - You could get in through a Modern Apprenticeship in Customer Service with ScotRail.
-This is an 18 month programme covering many roles including ticket examiner and Gateline.
-For entry you require National 5 English and Maths.
+This is an 18-month programme covering many roles including ticket examiner and gateline.
+There are no formal entry requirements, but National 5 English and Maths is an advantage.

 - You would have to pass a medical examination, including drug and alcohol tests.

 - Previous customer facing experience may be advantageous.